7 Fun Family Activities to do During the Canadian Winter

 Discovery Centre in Halifax

-You can zip down the snowy slopes of the back country and never need to strap on skis or don a toque.
-Using virtual reality and interactive displays, the new Beyond Human Limits exhibit at the Discovery Centre in Halifax immerses visitors in a variety of engaging and exciting sports.
+You can zip down the snowy slopes of the back country and never need to strap on skis or don a toque — Canadian slang for a woolen Winter hat.
+Using virtual reality and interactive displays, the new Beyond Human Limits exhibit at the Discovery Centre in Halifax (3)immerses visitors in a variety of engaging and exciting sports.
 Imagine balancing on a highline, parkouring up the side of a building, or soaring through the air in a wingsuit without leaving the safety of the ground.
 Visitors are challenged to jump, fly, dive, and climb while exploring some of the riskiest activities in the world.

 Dog sledding near Quebec City